M66B/FairEmail/README.md

 * [F-Droid](https://f-droid.org/en/packages/eu.faircode.email/) ([last build status](https://f-droid.org/wiki/page/eu.faircode.email/lastbuild)) (the F-Droid app can be downloaded [here](https://f-droid.org/))
 * [AppGallery](https://wap3.hispace.hicloud.com/uowap/index.jsp#/detailApp/C101678151) (the AppGallery app can be downloaded [here](https://huaweimobileservices.com/appgallery/))

+**Important**: after enrolling in the [Advanced Protection Program](https://landing.google.com/advancedprotection/) downloading/installing is possible from the Play store only.

 The Gmail quick setup wizard can be used in official releases only (Play store or GitHub) because Google approved the use of OAuth for one app signature only.

-**Important**: after enrolling in the [Advanced Protection Program](https://landing.google.com/advancedprotection/) the Gmail quick setup wizard (OAuth) will work only if FairEmail was downloaded from the Play store.

 **Important**: Gsuite accounts authorized with a username/password will stop working in the [near future](https://gsuiteupdates.googleblog.com/2019/12/less-secure-apps-oauth-google-username-password-incorrect.html).